mrdonado/speaky-miniplayer/README.md

 > A robotic mini player for Spotify

 Speaky MiniPlayer is a minimalist music controller for Spotify that has an **integrated robotic radio speaker**.
-This speaker provides information about the music currently being played (such as title, artist, album...) by using a synthetic voice.
+This robotic speaker provides information about the music you're currently listening to (such as title, artist, album...) by using a synthetic voice.

 ![Screenshot 01](https://github.com/fjrd84/speaky-miniplayer/raw/master/resources/screenshots/screenshot-01.png)

 The goal is to emulate traditional radio programs where a speaker helps you discover new music by providing some context and additional information.

-Nowadays it's easy to discover new music by playing pre-curated lists, but unless we specifically go and look for information about the music being played, chances are we're not going to remember anything about it.
-This mini app tries to help you learn more about the music you listen to.
+Nowadays it's easy to discover new music by playing pre-curated or artist-related lists, but unless we specifically go and look for information about the music we're listening to, chances are we're not going to remember anything about it.
+This mini app tries to help you learn more about the music you play.

 Speaky MiniPlayer is a PC desktop app developed with [electron](https://electronjs.org/) and compatible with Windows, MacOS X and Linux.